acparrao/run_analysis/README.md

 At the begining of the R script change the directory you are working at.

+The steps were:

+1. Merging all the data sets together
+2. Extract all variables that include the mean or standard deviation
+3. Label the activities in the data set
+4. Name all the variables
+5. Create the final data set by averaging the variables in groups

 # The Database is described below